Edward Teller: US government work and political advocacy

 After the Oppenheimer controversy, Teller became ostracized by much of the scientific community, but was still quite welcome in the government and military science circles.
 Along with his traditional advocacy for nuclear energy development, a strong nuclear arsenal, and a vigorous nuclear testing program, he had helped to develop nuclear reactor safety standards as the chair of the Reactor Safeguard Committee to the AEC in the late 1940s, and in the late 1950s headed an effort at General Atomics which designed research reactors in which a nuclear meltdown would be impossible.
 The TRIGA (Training, Research, Isotopes, General Atomic) has been built and used in hundreds of hospitals and universities worldwide for medical isotope production and research.

 Teller promoted increased defense spending to counter the perceived Soviet missile threat.
 He was a signatory to the 1958 report by the military sub-panel of the Rockefeller Brothers Fund (RFB) Special Studies Project, which called for a $3 billion annual increase in America's military budget.

 In 1956, he attended the Project Nobska anti-submarine warfare conference, where discussion ranged from oceanography to nuclear weapons.
 In the course of discussing a small nuclear warhead for the Mark 45 torpedo, he started a discussion on the possibility of developing a physically small one-megaton nuclear warhead for the Polaris missile.
 His counterpart in the discussion, J. Carson Mark from the Los Alamos National Laboratory, at first insisted it could not be done.
-However, Dr. Mark eventually stated that a half-megaton warhead of small enough size could be developed.
+However, Mark eventually stated that a half-megaton warhead of small enough size could be developed.
 This yield, roughly thirty times that of the Hiroshima bomb, was enough for Chief of Naval Operations Admiral Arleigh Burke, who was present in person, and Navy strategic missile development shifted from Jupiter to Polaris by the end of the year.